 2012-13: Mitchell attended the Winnipeg Jets development camp in the summer before returning to Guelph for his fourth season.
 An alternate captain, he skated in all 68 regular season games and was the Storm’s third-leading scorer with 22 goals and 34 assists; finishing +7 with 34 penalty minutes.
 Guelph finished fourth in the Midwest Division.
 Mitchell scored 1 goal with 1 assist and was -1 with 4 penalty minutes in the five-game playoff series with Kitchener.

 2013-14: Mitchell was invited to Carolina’s training camp but was not signed; returning to Guelph for an overage season.
 He was the Storm’s fourth-leading scorer as Guelph had the OHL’s best record in finishing first in the Midwest Division.
 An alternate captain, Mitchell scored 31 goals with 52 assists and was +52 with 40 penalty minutes in 67 regular season games.
+The Storm captured the OHL championship, defeating North Bay in the finals, and won three straight games at the Memorial Cup before falling to the Edmonton Oil Kings, 6-3, in the championship game.
+Mitchell scored 12 goals with 18 assists and was +23 with 12 penalty minutes in 20 OHL playoff games.
+He scored 2 goals with 3 assists and was +1 with 5 penalty minutes in the Memorial Cup.
 The Wild signed Mitchell to a three-year, entry-level contract on March 4th, 2014.